Sam6422/Max_Sharpe_Portfolio/README.md

 Step4- mention python file and python interpreter path in xlwings addin.

-step5- run the code in developer tab.
+step5- click on the "optimise_button" to execute the code.

 You will see the Portfolio results and Optimum weights for the Max-Sharpe_Portfolio in Excel.